webidsecurityrepo/pdns/pdns/recursordist/docs/metrics.rst

 resource-limits
 ^^^^^^^^^^^^^^^
-counts number of queries that could not be   performed because of resource limits
+Counts the number of queries that could not be performed because of resource limits.
+This counter is increased when Recursor encounters a network issue that does not seem to be caused by the remote end.
+For example when it runs out of file descriptors (monitor :ref:`stat-fd-usage`) or when there is no route to a given IP address.

 security-status
 ^^^^^^^^^^^^^^^